Healthy Homes Assessment Tomoana

 Fines for Failing to Comply

-As of 1st July 2021, if a new or renewed tenancy is signed for a Tomoana rental property, all Healthy Homes compliance work need to be completed within 90 days.
+Beginning on July 1st, 2021, if a new or renewed tenancy is signed on a Tomoana rental property, all Healthy Homes compliance work need to be completed by the end of 90 days.

 Healthy homes are important